Work at Equity

 Equalities Monitoring Form

-Interviews are scheduled to be held on Wednesday 10 September 2025 in Cardiff.
+Interviews are scheduled to be held on 2-4 February 2026.

-For further information about the role, please contact Louise McMullan (Deputy General Secretary) at lmcmullan@equity.org.uk.
+For further information about the roles, please contact Louise McMullan (Deputy General Secretary) at lmcmullan@equity.org.uk.

 Unfortunately, we are unable to provide feedback to all applicants.
 Therefore, if you haven’t heard back from us by the advertised interview date, your application has been unsuccessful.